anyiheng119/anyiheng119.github.io/_talks/2024_ucla_panel.md

   - UCLA
 ---

-Alumni Panel for UCLA Master in Quantitative Economics
+Event: Alumni Panel for UCLA Master in Quantitative Economics

----

-Date: Tues 4/9 5:30 - 6:30 pm PST via Zoom

-Event: MQE & UCLA Alumni Panel
+> Shared career journeys with admitted and current MQE students at UCLA

 Panelists:
 - **Yiheng An, MQE ‘22 - Fellow, Center for Analytics Impact - Wake Forest University School of Business**